 Samsung Galaxy Note 20 Ultra review: Verdict

-The Samsung Galaxy Note 20 Ultra is the pinnacle of phablets — and it should be for $1,299.
+The Samsung Galaxy Note 20 Ultra is the pinnacle of Android phablets — and it should be for $1,299.
 It offers a best-in-class display, a better S Pen experience and a boatload of new features for work and play.
-The cameras are stellar, fixing the focusing problem with the Galaxy S20 Ultra, and the powerful zoom and Xbox gameplay give the Note 20 Ultra an advantage over the iPhone 12 Pro Max.
+The cameras are stellar, fixing the focusing problem with the Galaxy S20 Ultra, and the powerful zoom and Xbox gameplay give the Note 20 Ultra a couple of advantages over the iPhone 12 Pro Max.

-The iPhone 12 Pro Max does seem to be the superior camera phone, as it includes a bigger main sensor that lets more light, a LiDAR sensor that speeds up autofocus and HDR video recording and editing.
+The iPhone 12 Pro Max is the superior camera phone based on our testing, as it includes a bigger main sensor that lets in more light, a LiDAR sensor that speeds up autofocus and Dolby Vision video recording and editing.
 And the new iPhone boats a tougher Ceramic Shield display.
+But it lacks the Note 20 Ultra's 120Hz display and S Pen support.